e-Spirit/javascript-content-api-library/proxy/README.md

 `3` = Error
 `4` = None.
 The default is set to `3`.

-Here is an example of how the `FSXAProxyApi` could be used backend.
+Here is an example of how the `FSXAProxyApi` could be used.
 Make sure you have `fsxa-proxy-api` installed.

 ```typescript